exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 API of a [Bitcoin node](#bitcoind-node).
 The new LECT must have the following
 properties:

-- It is a valid anchoring transaction for the current Exonum blockchain
+- It is a valid anchoring transaction for the current Exonum blockchain;
-- It may have any amount of confirmations, in particular, 0
+- It may have any amount of confirmations, in particular, 0;
 - Its change output should not be spent.
-That means that the specified validator believes there was no following anchoring transactions after this one
+That means that the specified validator believes there was no following anchoring transactions after this one;
-- Among all Bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height
+- Among all Bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height;
 - If multiple transactions meet the previous requirements, any of them may be chosen as the LECT.